Merlion Programme 2026

 Evaluation criteria

-• Bilateral cooperation opportunities post-Merlion.
+• The bilateral cooperation opportunities post-Merlion.

 Eligible proposals will be subject to two separate scientific evaluations by each of the two sides.